 Desktop Mockup Hero 6_Animation01.png

-FROM PILOT TO PLATFORM:
+FROM PILOT TO GLOBAL OFFERING:

-Scaling the UX Across Markets and Modalities
+Scaling Across Markets and Platforms

-Treasure Truck started as a quirky, localized program in Seattle that surprised customers with curated, same-day deals for in-person pickup.
 After its early success, our next challenge was to transform Treasure Truck into a scalable driver of customer engagement and business growth.

-I led the end-to-end UX strategy and execution to ensure our UX could scale across markets, platforms, and evolving business needs.
+I led the end-to-end UX strategy and execution to ensure our UX could scale across markets, platforms, and evolving business needs:

-• Global | Expand to 25+ U.S. cities and multiple U.K. locations
+Expand to 25+ U.S. cities and multiple U.K. locations

-• Flexible | Support operational experimentation in pickup models, offer types, free events, etc
+Support variety of experimentation w/ pickup models, offer types, etc

 Amazon